aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 # 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.
 Conditions to be verified before moving forward with custom designed cell layout:

-Condition 1: The input and output ports of the standard cell should lie on the intersection of the vertical and horizontal tracks.
+<li>Condition 1: The input and output ports of the standard cell should lie on the intersection of the vertical and horizontal tracks.</li>
-Condition 2: Width of the standard cell should be odd multiples of the horizontal track pitch.
+<li>Condition 2: Width of the standard cell should be odd multiples of the horizontal track pitch.</li>
-Condition 3: Height of the standard cell should be even multiples of the vertical track pitch.
+<li>Condition 3: Height of the standard cell should be even multiples of the vertical track pitch.
-Commands to open the custom inverter layout
+Commands to open the custom inverter layout</li>

 ```
 cd Desktop/work/tools/openlane_working_dir/openlane/vsdstdcelldesign